Shreyas1305/Portfolio/Projects/4-DOF Articulated Robot Development/readme.md

 ![20251011_153124](https://github.com/user-attachments/assets/8243d9a8-5600-407c-99a4-e52432be82a4)

-🦾 Development of a 4-DOF Articulated Robot for Color-Based Sorting
+🦾 Development of a 4-DOF Articulated Robot for PNP

 📌 Overview

-A 4-DOF articulated robotic arm designed for real-time color-based object sorting.
-The robot detects object colors using a color sensor and automatically sorts them to designated locations with high precision.
+A 4-DOF articulated robotic arm designed for real-time PNP.
+The robot sorts them to designated locations with high precision.

 ⚙️ Features